-The 3V and 3ESPV seismometers are delivered in a single transportation case, with the sensor system and hole lock mechanism (if ordered) packed separately.
-The packaging is specifically designed for the instrument and should be reused whenever you need to transport it.
+The 40TB seismometer is delivered in a single transportation case, with the sensor system and hole lock mechanism (if ordered) packed separately.
+The packaging is specifically designed for the 40TB and should be reused whenever you need to transport the sensor.
 Please note any damage to the packaging when you receive the equipment, and unpack on a clean surface.

 The package should contain:

-- the seismometer;
+- the seismometer, in sections;

-- a cable to join the sensor to the surface control box;
+- a cable to join the sensor to the breakout box;

-- the surface control unit;
+- the breakout box;

-- the hole lock control unit, if ordered;
+- · the hole lock control unit;

-- a cable strain relief mechanism, if ordered;
+- a cable strain relief mechanism;

 - a Handheld Control Unit (HCU) for monitoring sensor outputs and calibration, if ordered;

-- an inclinometer monitor box;

 - a calibration data sheet;

 - this manual.